Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Chicken

-This high-quality food is packed with protein from chicken and contains no corn, wheat, or soy, and is pea-free for kitties with food allergies.
-It comes in a case of 24, 3-ounce cans at a great price.
+Wellness Complete Health Grain-Free Canned Cat Food is packed with protein from chicken, contains no corn, wheat, or soy, and is pea-free for kitties with food allergies.
+It comes in a case of 24 3-ounce cans at a great price.
 It’s loaded with antioxidants, such as cranberries, vitamins, and minerals, and has flaxseed and fish oil for omegas.
 Made in the U.S.A., this food is free from artificial flavors, colors, or preservatives.
-The specialized formula promotes healthy skin and coat, strong teeth and gums, is highly digestible, and provides taurine for growth and development.
+The specialized formula promotes healthy skin and coat and strong teeth and gums, is highly digestible, and provides taurine for growth and development.
 Each can contains 78% moisture to keep mother cat and kiddos well hydrated.

 Some cats may not like the pate consistency, and some consumers state the food has a potent smell.